-Received: 16 June 2013 Accepted: 16 July 2013 Citation: European Endocrinology, 2013;9(2):86-91 DOI:10.17925/EE.2013.09.02.86

-Correspondence: Luc F Van Gaal, Department of Endocrinology, Diabetology and Metabolism, Faculty of Medicine, University of Antwerp (UA), Antwerp University Hospital, Wilrijkstraat 10, B-2650 Edegem, Belgium.
+Received: June 16, 2013 Accepted: July 16, 2013 Citation: US Endocrinology, 2013;9(2):108-13 DOI: 10.17925/USE.2013.09.02.108 Correspondence: Luc F Van Gaal, MD, PhD, Department of Endocrinology, Diabetology and Metabolism, Faculty of Medicine, University of Antwerp (UA), Antwerp University Hospital, Wilrijkstraat 10, B-2650 Edegem, Belgium.
 E: luc.van.gaal@uza.be

 Obesity has become an increasingly important health problem.
 According to estimations of the World Health Organization, the worldwide prevalence of obesity has more than doubled between 1980 and 2008.
-In 2008, 10 % of men and 14 % of women in the world were obese (body mass index [BMI] \geq 30 kg/m2), compared with 5 % of men and 8 % of women in 1980.1

-With the rapid increase in obesity there has been a pronounced increase in obesity-related metabolic disorders including type 2 diabetes, cardiovascular disease, dyslipidaemia and hypertension.2
+In 2008, 10 % of men and 14 % of women in the world were obese (body mass index [BMI] \geq 30 kg/m2), compared with 5 % of men and 8 % of women in 1980.1 With the rapid increase in obesity there has been a pronounced increase in obesity-related metabolic disorders including type 2 diabetes, cardiovascular disease, dyslipidemia, and hypertension.2

-Type 2 diabetes is a multi-factorial disorder and obesity is considered the most important risk factor.
-The prevalence of obesity among adults with diagnosed diabetes is over 50 %, and the prevalence of overweight is over 80 %.3 It has been estimated that the risk of developing type 2 diabetes is increased 93-fold in women and 42-fold in men who are severely obese (BMI \ge 35 kg/m2) rather than of healthy weight.45
+Type 2 diabetes is a multifactorial disorder and obesity is considered the most important risk factor.
+The prevalence of obesity among adults with diagnosed diabetes is over 50 %, and the prevalence of overweight is over 80 %.3 It has been estimated that the risk for developing type 2 diabetes is increased 93-fold in women and 42-fold in men who are severely obese (BMI \geq 35 kg/m2) rather than of healthy weight.^{4.5} insulin resistance, resulting in progressive hyperglycemia and subsequent micro- and macrovascular complications.
+This natural course requires a continuous monitoring and intensification of the therapy with adding new pharmacologic agents.
+Unfortunately, a number of hypoglycemic agents, including insulin, sulfonylurea, and thiazolidinediones exacerbate weight gain.
+In the long term, all conservative medical and lifestyle treatments of obesity often fail to achieve sufficient blood glucose control in morbidly obese patients.
+The mean maintenance weight loss after conservative interventions for obesity is <25 % after 2 years.9

-Given this information, weight loss is one of the most important treatment strategies to obtain good glycaemic control (glycated haemoglobin [HbA{1c}] <7 %).
-Intentional weight loss of at least 5 % to 10 % of body weight has repeatedly been shown to improve glycaemic control and cardiovascular risk profiles in obese subjects with type 2 diabetes.6-8
+Given this information, weight loss is one of the most important treatment strategies to obtain good glycemic control (glycated hemoglobin $[HbA{tc}]$ <7 %).
+Intentional weight loss of at least 5 % to 10 % of bodyweight has repeatedly been shown to improve glycemic control and cardiovascular risk profiles in obese subjects with type 2 diabetes.6-8